US STOCKS-Wall Street slides as investors brace for dour earnings

 Declining issues outnumbered advancers more than 3-to-1 on the NYSE and 2-to-1 on the Nasdaq.

-The S&P index recorded two new 52-week highs and no new low, while the Nasdaq recorded nine new highs and five new lows.
+The S&P index recorded three new 52-week highs and no new low, while the Nasdaq recorded 11 new highs and nine new lows.
 (Reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Sagarika Jaisinghani, Sriraj Kalluvila and Shounak Dasgupta)